openstack/octavia/doc/source/design/version0.5/component-design.rst

 ============================
 Supported Network Topologies
 ============================
-This is actually where things get tricky, as far as octavia VM plumbing is concerned.
+This is actually where things get tricky, as far as amphora plumbing is concerned.
 And it only grows trickier when we consider that front-end connectivity (ie. to the 'loadbalancer' vip_address) and back-end connectivity (ie. to members of a loadbalancing pool) can be handled in different ways.